-After passing the docks the town of King’s Lynn is evident on the East bank and the Council operated visitor pontoons lie about ½ mile ahead.
+After passing the docks the town of King’s Lynn is evident on the East bank.
 A small passenger ferry runs Mon – Sat between West Lynn jetty and Kings Lynn, please reduce your wash when passing.
-Small harbour craft moorings lie on the west side just upstream of the ferry jetty and 2 large steel mooring buoys for larger harbour craft are found mid-stream off the Purfleet.
-Once clear of these, you can shape up for the pontoons.
+Small harbour craft moorings lie on the west side just upstream of the ferry jetty.

 Vessels wishing to continue upriver to Denver or Salter’s Lode and entering the inland rivers systems should have an agreed arrival time with the appropriate Lock keeper, and time your departure accordingly.
-Apart from the 3 moorings buoys available for G.O.B.A. users just before the 1st bridge, there are no facilities on the river upstream of King’s Lynn.
+Once ypu have departed from the pontoons there are no facilities on the river upstream of King’s Lynn.
 Due to the low bridges and often featureless riverbanks nobody should attempt navigation during darkness.

 Visitors are reminded that they must refer to tidal information published by KLCB to ensure they make the correct air-draft calculations prior to heading upstream.
 Please also refer to tide height charts for bridge clearance.